 Richard Gray is Associate Professor of Photography and Chairperson of the Department of Art, Art History & Design at the University of Notre Dame.
-Gray teaches courses in photography, video and related media and has exhibited his artwork nationally and internationally for thirty years.
+Gray teaches courses in photography, video and related media and has exhibited his artwork nationally and internationally for over thirty years.

 Richard is a former Chair of the SPE Board of Directors and served on the SPE board from 2004-2013.
 He received his Master of Fine Arts degree from Rochester Institute of Technology.
 Richard lives and works in South Bend, Indiana, USA.